0zgur0/Sequential-Scene-GAN/README.md

 # Sequential Scene Generation using GANs

-Pytorch implementation for sequential scene generation using GANs based on the following paper:
+Pytorch implementation for sequential image generation using GANs based on our AAAI 2019 paper:

 Turkoglu, MO, et al. " A Layer-Based Sequential Framework for Scene Generation with GANs. " In AAAI.
 2019.